Ingenuier/Audio-VNA-2019-ENGR-357/README.md

 These are the setup instructions for the Reflection Bridge and Sound Card, these instructions were made with the Windows OS in mind.

+These instructions and additional documentation can be found on the wiki : https://github.com/Ingenuier/Audio-VNA-2019-ENGR-357/wiki

 Software Instructions:

     -git clone the repository ( https://github.com/Ingenuier/Audio-VNA-2019-ENGR-357.git )